 I took Thor to see the plant life at Lewis Ginter Botanical Gardens

-Tuckered out.
-It’s time to go home and make legendary hero food.
+After the gardens it was time to go home and make legendary hero food.

 STACK (or stacked) pie.
 All you really need to know is that it’s pie and then more pie, and so on.